 What do you want to discover?

 It all starts with asking the right questions.
 What are you seeking to understand?
 Ask poor questions and you will receive poor results.
 Ask too many questions and you will receive few responses.
-Being overly optimistic on how long your survey will take to complete will result in people getting half way and then stopping.
+Being overly optimistic on how long your survey will take to complete will result in people getting half way and then stopping, you can chec.
 The issue of questions to ask and how many is a vital one.

 A holistic approach to conference evaluation

 One of the things that conducting conference evaluation has taught us at Planet Planit over the years is that perspective is everything.
 Remaining impartial throughout means you can create well crafted and identifiable measures for evaluating the success or failure of any conference.
-We have found the key is to work closely with clients when we create the questions, implement the survey and analyse the results.
+We have found the key is to work closely with clients when we create the questions, implement the survey and analyse the results, you can check some examples here.
 This enables us to add our insights and create a report that plugs immediately into their future conference marketing strategies.

 If you want to talk to us about your conference evaluation, you can contact us by phoning 01883 734 999 or you can send an e mail to firstname.lastname@example.org.